 To the right are the remains of stone pillar supports for the water wheel and launder (water chute) of the Myers Head lead mine.

-Cross the footbridge, bear left slightly, and directly climb the fellside.
-This wide boggy scar is slightly better, currently, than the line of the bridleway which hardly exists on the ground.
-Keep left, below the Knott as the slope steepens find the path heading left to a gap in the wall to your left.
+The fellside is generally wet whether you cross at the footbridge, or at the outflow of the tarn.
+The bridleway path starts gravelled but soon ends.
+Ascend directly up as best you can, keep left.
+Below the Knott as the slope steepens find the path heading left to a gap in the wall to your left.
 In mist beware of going too far right and climbing The Knott.